Medically reviewed by Drugs.com. Last updated on Mar 29, 2020.

 Use: Labeled Indications

-Opioid dependence: For the blockade of the effects of exogenously administered opioids.
+Opioid use disorder: For the blockade of the effects of exogenously administered opioids.

-Note: Do not initiate therapy until patient is opioid-free (including tramadol) for at least 7-10 days as determined by urinalysis; consider naloxone challenge test to confirm patient is opioid-free if there is any suspicion since urinary opioid screen may not be sufficient proof.
+Note: Do not initiate therapy until patient is opioid-free (including tramadol) for at least 7 to 10 days after last opioid use; up to 14 days may be necessary for patients on long-acting opioids (eg, methadone) (Kampman [ASAM 2015]; SAMHSA 2018).
+Consider naloxone challenge test to confirm patient is opioid-free if there is any suspicion since urinary opioid screen may not be sufficient proof.

-Oral: 50 mg daily; alternative maintenance regimens may be used and include: 50 mg on weekdays with a 100 mg dose on Saturday; 100 mg every other day; or 150 mg every 3 days (degree of blockade may be reduced with extended dosing interval regimens and doses >50 mg may increase risk of hepatocellular injury)
+Oral: 50 mg daily; some patients may require doses up to 100 mg/day (APA [Reus 2018]).
+Alternative maintenance regimens may be used and include: 50 mg on weekdays with a 100 mg dose on Saturday; 100 mg every other day; or 150 mg every 3 days (degree of blockade may be reduced with extended dosing interval regimens and doses >50 mg may increase risk of hepatocellular injury).

-Oral: Initial: 25 mg; if no withdrawal signs occur, administer 50 mg/day thereafter; alternative maintenance regimens may be used and include: 50 mg on weekdays with a 100 mg dose on Saturday; 100 mg every other day; or 150 mg every 3 days (degree of blockade may be reduced with extended dosing interval regimens and doses >50 mg may increase risk of hepatocellular injury)
+Oral: Initial: 25 mg; if no withdrawal signs occur, administer 50 mg/day thereafter; alternative maintenance regimens may be used and include: 50 mg on weekdays with a 100 mg dose on Saturday; 100 mg every other day; or 150 mg every 3 days (degree of blockade may be reduced with extended dosing interval regimens and doses >50 mg may increase risk of hepatocellular injury).
+Note: Oral naltrexone tablets have not been shown to be more effective than placebo for opioid use disorder due to poor patient adherence (SAMHSA 2018).

 Refer to adult dosing.